You don’t have to look too far into the enterprise to understand why process automation is so important to business today.

 Today’s systems need to support cross-organization collaboration as enterprise’s work to focus on the constantly changing demands of customers.
 Employees need the flexibility to change the way business processes work, empowering them to adapt to changing market conditions, new partners, and new compliance requirements.

-Through the implementation of business process automation, IT can help create processes that automate routine, repetitive tasks, yet allow for the flexibility required to alter processes as needed.
+Through the implementation of business process automation software, IT can help create processes that automate routine, repetitive tasks, yet allow for the flexibility required to alter processes as needed.
 At the same time, the enterprise architect can help ensure that these processes are well governed and adhere to compliance rules and regulations.

 Most organizations have dozens of processes that look like this: Receive an email.
 Get data from an application X. Copy information in a network available spreadsheet.
 Generate word document.
 Update system Y; etc…